 What to Do in Wadi Rum

-One of the most quintessential things to do in Jordan or the Middle East, for that matter, a camel ride is more than a fun pastime.
+One of the most quintessential things to do in Jordan or the Middle East, for that matter, is a camel ride, which is more than a fun pastime.
 See the major sites while experiencing the nature of Wadi Rum as your camel and guide escort you through the region.
 Rides can last anywhere from one hour to a full day.

 Can you imagine riding through the desert like Lawrence of Arabia?
 In Wadi Rum, you can gallop through the valleys on an Arabian horse.
 Since these horses are reliable and fast and the space for riding is wide open, folks should be skilled at horseback riding.